virtuozzo/cloudscripting-docs/docs/quick-start.md

 }
 ```

-- Deploy simple HelloWorld application into the already existing environment:
+- Deploy a simple HelloWorld application into the already existing environment:

 ```
 {